 Do you see any overlap between this processing problem and machine learning?
 It’s a big topic in technology, but it seems to get weirdly limited play in the 3D tech industry.

-This is one of those interesting things, experts in one field tend to put on the blinders and focus on that one field.
-What I’m getting at there is, I think we’ve got a lot of really, really smart computer vision experts that are getting into this reality capture space.
-However, they’re focused on how to write a computer vision algorithm.
-This space does not pay the big bucks that Google or Tesla does, or any of these other big companies that have been sucking up the machine learning talent.
+We’ve been lucky to get a lot of really, really smart computer vision experts into the AEC reality capture space over the last 10 years.
+And, they’re focused on writing computer vision algorithms to solve our problems.
+This is one of those interesting things, experts in one field tend to focus on that one field.
+They’re great at it, and crossing over means starting from scratch and not being an expert anymore.
+So, machine learning is something we need other smart people to implement.
+Machine learning is relatively new though, and the AEC space does not pay the big bucks that Google or Tesla does, or any of these other big companies that have been sucking up the machine learning talent.
 It’s been very hard to get those people into our industry.

 I think it’s absolutely a relevant solution for this industry.
 If machine learning can teach a car to drive, then yes, you should be able to teach a computer to register data.
 But I don’t know who’s going to be willing to pay somebody $250,000 straight out of college to come solve that problem for us.